 So you need to shed your inhibitions and enjoy that end of day soak in the seering mineral baths.
-Its soooo good. over 9 years ago
+Its soooo good. about 10 years ago

 Going to an onsen is certainly a unique experience.
 As Tas_GC commented, bring both a small and large towel with you.
 Large towels are usually discouraged or completely banned within the bathing area, sometimes small towels are acceptable but I think it varies from place to place.